Turning pens on a lathe

 - Assemble the pen following instructions.
 All the parts are pressed on.

 - Choose a better pen turning lathe as you prepare for your project.

 - Pen turning lathes have a high-speed range.

 - A lathe works with a drill press, pen kit, turning tools, and kits.

-What Makes for A Good Pen Turning Lathe?
+What Makes for A Good Pen making lathe?

 A benchtop or full-size lathe is used for pen turning.
+Small benchtops should be 15 inches between centers to have enough room for pen turning.
 Align the headstock and tailstock.
-Small benchtops should be 15 inches between centers so that there is enough room for pen turning.

 Speed control helps you master your project.
 The lathe comes with a pulley system that locks in your speed option—a pen-turning lathe with a minimum of 200rpm allows the glue to dry faster.